-Indicator Target/Policy Outcome Relevant Objectives Performance distinctiveness and the physical separation of settlements Change in the areas and populations of biodiversity importance including: I. Change in the priority habitats and species by type II.
-Change in the priority habitats and species for their intrinsic value, including sites of international, regional and sub-regional significance Protect international, national and local sites of biological and geological conservation importance and enhance local ecological networks and priority habitats/species 5, 8, 11, 20 No change recorded
+Indicator Number of developments approved in the Green Belt Target/Policy Outcome Protect the openness and character of the Green Belt, local distinctiveness and the physical separation of settlements Relevant Objectives 5, 8, 11, 20 Performance In 2022/23 two developments were approved in the green belt.
+This includes: • 22/0725 - Erection of a two storey building with associated car parking at Highfurlong School, Blackpool Old Road. • 22/0630 - Erection of a single storey side and rear extension at a dwelling on Robins lane.
+Change in the areas and populations of biodiversity importance including: I. Change in the priority habitats and species by type II.
+Change in the priority habitats and species for their intrinsic value, including sites of international, Protect international, national and local sites of biological and geological conservation importance and enhance local ecological networks and priority habitats/species 5, 8, 11, 20 No change recorded